 Prepare your serger if you didn’t do it before: change the needle, thread the serger with matching the sock colors threads.

 Use 4 thread 2 needle regular serger stitch.
-Stitch width about ¼” (6mm).
-Try the stitch on scrap pieces of sock first.
+Stitch width is about ¼” (6mm).
+Try the stitch on scrap pieces of socks first.

 Do you make these 15 mistakes with your serger?